 The sale comes after the end of the SmartSource insert and new, stricter couponing rules at Target.

 It’s been a weird time in the world of paper coupons.
-First, SmartSource gave us a scare by pausing their Sunday coupons publication suddenly in October — the first time they ever missed two weeks in a row, likely due to a lack of offers.
+First in October 2021, SmartSource gave us a scare by pausing their Sunday coupons publication — the first time they ever missed two weeks in a row, likely due to a lack of offers.